alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 Frontend developers are expected to be on the in-hours rota, unless their head of community agrees that they have reason to opt out.
 They are _not_ expected to be on the on-call rota.
 Junior technologists and technologist apprentices are also expected to take part in the in-hours rota and not the on-call rota.

-A junior technologist can be a shadow or a secondary, but won't be a primary.
+A junior technologist can be a secondary, but won't be a primary.

-A technologist apprentice will only fulfil the shadow role.
-However, if they are confident, they can (at their Line Manager's discretion) go through the process to get Production Admin access, at which point they can request to be added to the secondary role.
+There is no expectation for technologist apprentices to do 2nd line, but if they are confident, they can (at their Line Manager's discretion) go through the process to get Production Admin access, at which point they can request to be added to the secondary role.

 ## Shift swaps, working patterns and sickness